-The Methodist Church, recognising the Holocaust and the centuries of persecution suffered by Jewish people in Europe and elsewhere, affirms the legitimate security fears of both Israelis and Palestinians.
+The Methodist Church, recognising the Holocaust and the centuries of persecution suffered by Jewish people in Europe and elsewhere, and also the suffering of the Palestinian people in the Nakba and during fifty years of occupation, affirms the legitimate security fears of both Israelis and Palestinians.
 The Methodist Conference of 2002 stated the Methodist position that a return to the borders of 1967, and a status for Jerusalem as a place for two nations and three faiths, with parity of esteem, is the real basis upon which trust could be built up among the different communities.

 The Methodist Church has:

 A list of the resolutions of the Methodist Conference and statements and of the President and Vice-Presidents of the Methodist Church can be found on the Methodist Church website (https://www.methodist.org.uk/our-work/our-work-worldwide/global-relationships/partnerships-in-mission/global-partners/middle-east/peacemaking-in-israel-palestine/).

 Violations of International Law

 Israel’s occupation and practices associated with it are widely recognized by the UK government, and other governments around the world, as breaching international law.
 The Fourth Geneva Conventions, Hague Regulations and International Humanitarian Law are all applicable to the occupation, as are successive UN Security Council Resolutions which have been approved by member states over the last 50 years.
 Breaches of international law with regard to the occupation include (but are not limited to); settlements and the settlement enterprise, the building of the Separation Barrier on Palestinian land, the exploitation of Palestinian natural resources by Israel, and the illegal detention and transfer of Palestinian civilians.
 These issues, and others of concern regarding the occupation are expanded on below.

 Settlements and the settlement enterprise